iree-org/iree-bare-metal-arm/README.md

 When using CMSIS and building for STM32411xE or STM32F446, one can select with UART to use.
 UART1 and UART2 can be initialized by setting `USE_UART1` and `USE_UART2` to `ON`.
-For STM32F407 and STM32F746 only UART2 is supported.
+For STM32F407 only UART2 is supported.

 When using CMSIS and building for one of the supported STM32F4 MCUs, the clock can be configured in four ways.